Skip to content

 Why

 The old design blurred adapter responsibilities.
-Adapters are now purely local:
+The new design provides:

 Migration Path by Deployment Type